Anôsy: Franco-Malagasy Wars

 France invaded Madagascar in 1883, to counter the growing British influence in the Indian Ocean.
 This first Madagascar expedition concentrated mainly on the north of Madagascar, where Imerina power was centered.
-This created an opportunity for the Antanosy to revolt and seize Fort Dauphin, though the Imerina reclaimed it in 1884.
+This created an opportunity for the Antanôsy to revolt and seize Fort Dauphin, though the Imerina reclaimed it in 1884.
 In 1885, the fort was bombarded by a French warship and evacuated.

-In 1887–88, Norwegian missionary Nielsen-Lund described the Antanosy population as "very scattered" and ruled by 30 feudal kings, and that northern Anosy was a lawless place.
-A Lutheran church and school was established outside Fort Dauphin, but the support given by the Queen of Imerina caused the missionaries to be viewed as collaborators by the Antanosy.
+In 1887–88, Norwegian missionary Nielsen-Lund described the Antanôsy population as "very scattered" and ruled by 30 feudal kings, and that northern Anôsy was a lawless place.
+A Lutheran church and school was established outside Fort Dauphin, but the support given by the Queen of Imerina caused the missionaries to be viewed as collaborators by the Antanôsy.
 In the following years, additional churches were established at Evatraha, Mandromondromotry, and Mahatalaky.
-In 1891, natural rubber was discovered in western Anosy, and within a year 1,680 tons were exported.
+In 1891, natural rubber was discovered in western Anôsy, and within a year 1,680 tons were exported.

 The strategic importance of Madagascar had declined following the opening of the Suez Canal.
 Britain and France redefined their spheres of influence in Africa; Britain gained control of Zanzibar in return for recognizing Madagascar as a French protectorate.
 The French then launched the second Madagascar expedition in 1894.
 Again, the invaders concentrated themselves mainly on the Imerina strongholds, and conquered north and central Madagascar in 1895.
-In Anosy, the Antandroy overran a number of European trading stations, forcing the foreigners out and plundering their stores.
+In Anôsy, the Antandroy overran a number of European trading stations, forcing the foreigners out and plundering their stores.